History of Newcastle upon Tyne: Victorian period

 Newcastle Grey Street, built in the 1830s.

 Present-day Newcastle owes much of its architecture to the work of the builder Richard Grainger, aided by architects John Dobson, Thomas Oliver, John and Benjamin Green and others.
 In 1834 Grainger won a competition to produce a new plan for central Newcastle.
 He put this plan into effect using the above architects as well as architects employed in his own office.
 Grainger and Oliver had already built Leazes Terrace, Leazes Crescent and Leazes Place between 1829 and 1834.
 Grainger and Dobson had also built the Royal Arcade at the foot of Pilgrim Street between 1830 and 1832.
 The most ambitious project covered 12 acres 12 acre in central Newcastle, on the site of Newe House (also called Anderson Place).
 Grainger built three new thoroughfares, Grey Street, Grainger Street and Clayton Street with many connecting streets, as well as the Central Exchange and the Grainger Market.
 John Wardle and George Walker, working in Grainger's office, designed Clayton Street, Grainger Street and most of Grey Street.
 Dobson designed the Grainger Market and much of the east side of Grey Street.
 John and Benjamin Green designed the Theatre Royal at the top of Grey Street, where Grainger placed the column of Grey's Monument as a focus for the whole scheme.
 Grey Street is considered to be one of the finest streets in the country, with its elegant curve.
 Unfortunately most of old Eldon Square was demolished in the 1960s in the name of progress.
 The Royal Arcade met a similar fate.

+The Northumberland Baths on Northumberland Road, also designed by Dobson and since demolished, were completed in 1838.

 The Armstrong Building, now part of Newcastle University.